jozn/sun2/README.md

 This is backend for [android client](https://github.com/jozn/ms_native)

 +80% is completed.

+A note for small numbers of commits: I started fresh from old "sun" project, because my technology stack has evolved a lot and i started fresh and common copied the codes into this project and changed them as necessary.

 # Technologies
+Service oriented.
+Small services with ability to bundle multi service at once into one executable file.
 Websocket, Http, REST (not used anymore), Cassandra, MySQL, Custom RPC, protocol buffers , a lot of code generators.
 Experimental CockroachDB.

 # Features